ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 When `Readme.md` is generated, it will be located at the top directory.
 `Readme.md` has title, abstract, table of contents with links to GFM files.

-Rakefile describes how to convert .src.md files into GFM files.
+Rakefile describes how to convert .src.md files into GFM, html and/or pdf files.
 Rake carries out the conversion according to the `Rakefile`.

 ## The name of files in src directory